Audrey-Goo/Audrey-Goo/README.md

 ### Hello 👋

-- 🌱 I’m Audrey, a Business Analytics Student in the National University of Singapore.
+- 🌱 I’m Audrey, a Business Analytics graduate from NUS.
 - 📫 How to reach me: audrey.goo@u.nus.edu